 “On 13th July 1891 Carlow became the first inland town in Ireland or Great Britain to be lighted throughout by hydro-electricity generated from here re-commisioned to feed into the national grid 1990.”

 It used to be a significant industrial centre but now Milford is a tourist attraction in County Carlow.
-And in my opinion it`s one of must visit place in Carlow.
+And in my opinion, it`s one of the must-visit places in Carlow.

 It is a very beautiful picturesque and tranquil place and very eagerly visited by photographers and artist painters.
 The most interesting objects are the weir and the bridge.
 This area is one of the most scenic views in Carlow.

-Millford Mills is wonderful place to relax for all family, walks and watch the wildlife.
+Milford Mills is a wonderful place to relax for all families, walk, and watch the wildlife.
 There are the otters on the weir, ducks to feed and there is usually a Grey Heron in attendance.

 It is also a very popular place for fishing.